 - Guided Self-Editing: The first part of the workshop gives you questions to go through for you to analyze your paper.
 This analysis often gives you a starting point for revision.

 - Learn By Example: As you read the papers of other people, you will often better understand the assignment and get ideas for revising yours.

 - Learn by Editing: Next, as you answer the peer editing questions for other students’ papers, you will often get ideas that help your writing.

 - Feedback From Others: Finally, you will get feedback from other students who will tell how well you communicated your point to your reader and will help you as you work to explain yourself more clearly.

 On Your Own: You can do this with a group of friends, or even with your roommate.
 Use the worksheet to help you edit your paper and have people edit your essay.

-In Class: In my college English class, I find that groups of 4-5 students work best.
+In Class: In my college English class, I find that groups of four to five students work best.
 Before the groups start, I have each writer fill out the "Writer's Evaluation" section of the worksheet on their paper.
-Then students exchange documents, read and answer the rest of the questions.
-When they finish one essay, I have them exchange for another one.
+Then students exchange documents and read and answer the rest of the questions.
+When they finish one essay, I have them exchange it for another one.
 It helps to have at least two people read your paper, or even more.
 That way, you can evaluate their comments.
 If they both tell you to add more examples, you better do it.